 Venomous snakes really bite humans.
 When they do, it’s not out of aggression, but out of fear.
 Snakes really don’t want to waste their venom on you because for them it’s about food.
 They don’t attack an animal unless they can swallow it or unless they feel threatened.
 I know that probably doesn’t’t make you feel better better because nobody is out trying to get bitten.
 Most bites happen when a person unintentionally steps on one hiking or walking through their back yard.
 Keeping your eyes open and being aware of your surrounding is about the best thing you can do to avoid being bitten.

 Types Of Material That Will Help Protect You

-As we stated, wearing cowboy boots definitely offers protection against snake bites and rattlesnakes are definitely what we are talking about here.
+As we stated, wearing cowboy boots definitely offers protection against snake bites and rattlesnakes are definitely what we are talking about here (maybe python boots would work lol) (maybe python boots would work lol).
 Loose fitting trousers that extend the top of the boot.
 You really want the jeans to be on the outside of the boot just so long as they go as far down as possible offering maximum protection.
 You want your trousers to be loose fitting.
 It’s best to have a cushion of air in between the pants and the boot or even the jeans and your skin.
 This will help to lessen the chances of the fangs actually puncturing your skin.

 The trousers should be made from either denim or some other from of heavy / dense material.
 I mean who are we kidding, they will most likely be a pair of blue jeans, but something strong / dense is preferred.